1998Smileying/hello-world/README.md

 # hello-world
 Just another repository

 I find a new world.
-Everything is so amazing!
+Everything is so amazing! edit on web~